-The University of Montana has several health professional academic programs, including a Doctor of Pharmacy, Doctorate in Physical Therapy, and Masters Degrees in Public Health and Social Work.
+The University of Montana has several health professional academic programs, including a Doctor of Pharmacy, Doctorate in Physical Therapy, and master's degrees in Public Health and Social Work.
 It is important for students of these academic programs to have opportunities to learn with and from other health care professionals, such as Family Practice Medical Residents.
 Additionally, UM has in-place academic support necessary for students in health care programs, such as library services, information technology services, student health services at the Curry Health Center, and the campus Recreation Center.
 Finally, the College of Health Professions and Biomedical Sciences has a number of traditional research doctoral programs with graduate students seeking collaborations with health care professionals, which would include Family Practice Residents.
+The opportunity to provide connections between the residents and our degree students, enhancing the development of both groups, is a powerful reason for the engagement of The University of Montana in this program.